mrorigo/terminaut/README.md

 ## How It Works

 1. **Conversational Loop:**
-   - User enters a prompt.
+   - User enters a prompt (optionally invoking rules with `@RuleName`).
+   - Cursor Rules are applied based on context and manual invocations.
    - LLM responds, possibly with tool calls (e.g., shell commands).
    - Tool calls are parsed from both structured API responses and code/text blocks.
    - User is prompted to approve shell commands.